bminer/node-twilio-api/README.md

 var cli = new twilioAPI.Client(AccountSid, AuthToken);
 ```

+## API

+The detailed documentation for twilio-api follows.

 #### <a name="middleware"></a>Create Express middleware

 - `Client.middleware()` - Returns Connect/Express middleware that handles any request for